Mohie-Aldin-Sinan/TuneMood/README.md

 ## 🚀 How to Use

 - Choose input type:
-  - **From Dataset** — enter a sample index to test on existing music samples.

   - **From Audio File** — upload your own `.mp3` or `.wav` music file.

 - Click **Predict Mood** to see the model's prediction instantly.